police-brutality-greece/pbGR/README.md

 An [official report](https://www.reader.gr/news/koinonia/343069/ekthesi-epitropis-alivizatoy-gia-astynomiki-atimorisia-aprothymia-merolipsia) about impunity of ELAS (greek police) members came out at 4 May 2020 (published in November 2020)

+If you wish to see all incidents, view: https://github.com/police-brutality-greece/pbGR/blob/data_build/all-locations.md